BrunoKrugel/resume/doc/resume_en.md

 - Development and maintenance of dashboard for Document and Reporting Compliance using Fiori and CDS Views.
 - Development and maintenance of microservices-based architecture with a variety of different programming languages and technologies.
 - Configuration and maintenance of GitHub repositories.
-- Experience in development software using Test Driven Development.
+- Experience in developing software using Test Driven Development.
 - Configuration and maintenance of pipelines using Jenkins.
-- Using NodeJS, Java, Cloud Foundry, RabbitMQ on a daily basis.
+- Using NodeJS, TypeScript, Java, Cloud Foundry and RabbitMQ on a daily basis.

 *Customer Support (04/2017 - 12/2019)*